-- Overseeing the day-to-day operation of the SEND policy - Co-ordinating provision for SEND pupils and reporting on progress - Advising on the graduated approach to providing SEND support Assess, Plan, Do, Review - Advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Monitoring relevant SEND CPD for all staff - Managing the Inclusion team - Overseeing the records of all children with special educational needs and ensuring they are up to date - Liaising with parents/carers of children with special educational needs - Contributing to the in-service training of staff - Being a point of contact with external agencies, especially the local authority and its support services - Liaising with early years providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies - Liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned - Monitoring the impact of interventions provided for pupils with SEND - To lead on the development of high quality SEND provision as an integral part of the school improvement plan - Working with staff and the school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements
+- overseeing the day-to-day operation of the SEND policy - co-ordinating provision for SEND pupils and reporting on progress - advising on the graduated approach to providing SEND support Assess, Plan, Do, Review - advising on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - monitoring relevant SEND CPD for all staff - overseeing the records of all children with special educational needs and ensuring they are up to date - liaising with parents/carers of children with special educational needs - contributing to the in-service training of staff - being a point of contact with external agencies, especially the local authority and its support services - liaising with early years' providers, other schools, educational psychologists, health and social care professionals and independent or voluntary bodies - liaising with potential next providers of education to ensure a pupil and their parents/carers are informed about options and a smooth transition is planned - monitoring the impact of interventions provided for pupils with SEND - to lead on the development of high quality SEND provision as an integral part of the school improvement plan - working with the Headteacher and the school governors to ensure that the school meets its responsibilities under the Equality Act (2010) with regard to reasonable adjustments and access arrangements

-All Teaching and Non-Teaching Staff:
+8.4 All Teaching and Non-Teaching Staff:

-- All staff are aware of the school's SEND policy and the procedures for identifying, assessing and making provision for pupils with special educational needs. - Class teachers are fully involved in providing high quality teaching, differentiated for individual pupils.
-This includes reviewing and, where necessary, improving, their understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered. - Class teachers are responsible for setting suitable learning challenges and facilitating effective special educational provision in response to pupils' diverse needs in order to remove potential barriers to learning.
-This process should include working with the SENDCo to carry out a clear analysis of the pupil's needs, drawing on the teacher's assessment and experience of the pupil as well as previous progress and attainment. - Teaching assistants will liaise with the class teacher and SENDCo on planning, on pupil response and on progress in order to contribute effectively to the graduated response, (assess, plan, do, review).
+- all staff are aware of the school's SEND policy and the procedures for identifying, assessing and making provision for pupils with special educational needs. - class teachers are fully involved in providing high quality teaching, differentiated for individual pupils.
+This includes reviewing and, where necessary, improving, their understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered. - class teachers are responsible for setting suitable learning challenges and facilitating effective special educational provision in response to pupils' diverse needs in order to remove potential barriers to learning.
+This process should include working with the SENDCo to carry out a clear

+- analysis of the pupil's needs, drawing on the teacher's assessment and experience of the pupil as well as previous progress and attainment. - teaching assistants will liaise with the class teacher and SENDCo on planning, on pupil response and on progress in order to contribute effectively to the graduated response, (assess, plan, do, review).

-Meeting Medical Needs
+8.5 Meeting Medical Needs

 The Children and Families Act 2014 places a duty on schools to make arrangements to support pupils with medical conditions.
-Individual healthcare plans will normally specify the type and level of support required to meet the medical needs of such pupils.
+Where applicable, Individual Health Care Plans (IHCP's) normally specify the type and level of support required to meet the medical needs of such pupils.